 The PGY1 Pharmacy Residency program prepares the graduate to function as a clinical pharmacist within a community hospital setting.
-The resident will rotate through a broad area of pharmacy practice experiences including infectious disease, internal medicine, practice management, critical care, pediatrics, emergency medicine, ambulatory care, cardiology, oncology, psychiatry, and clinical informatics.
-Residents will have the opportunity to complete the Teaching Certificate Program in affiliation with Sullivan University College of Pharmacy, to teach small group and didactic lectures, and precept student pharmacists.
-Residents will complete at least one longitudinal research project that will be presented at Great Lakes Pharmacy Residency Conference and develop a manuscript for submission to a journal.
+The resident will rotate through a broad area of pharmacy practice experiences including infectious disease, internal medicine, practice management, critical care, pediatrics, emergency medicine, cardiology, and hospital practice.
+Residents will have the opportunity to complete the Teaching Certificate Program in affiliation with the University of Kentucky College of Pharmacy, to teach small group and didactic lectures, and precept student pharmacists.
+Residents will conduct research; one project will be presented at Great Lakes Pharmacy Residency Conference.
+The residents will also develop a manuscript for submission to a journal.

 Requirements for acceptance include: PharmD or equivalent work experience, eligibility for Kentucky licensure, complete Phorcas application and on-site interview.